 Introduction – A Moral Perspective

-In 2010, at the beginning of my long hubriatic essay The Uncertitude of Knowing, I wrote:
+In 2010, at the beginning of my (now disowned) long hubriatic essay The Uncertitude of Knowing, I wrote:

 In The Uncertitude, the title itself reflecting my concern and approach, I continued to emphasize that my replies were tentative and I – as a result of πάθει μάθος, of acknowledging my ὕβρις of decades – open to correction and to further learning.